Christian Bolaños: International career

-He played in the 2001 FIFA U-17 World Championship held in Trinidad and Tobago.
+Bolaños played in the 2001 FIFA U-17 World Championship held in Trinidad and Tobago.

-He made his debut for the senior national team in a May 2005 friendly match against Norway and has, as of November 2016, collected a total of 71 caps, scoring 6 goals.
+He made his debut for the Costa Rica senior national team in a May 2005 friendly match against Norway and by November 2016 had collected a total of 71 caps, scoring 6 goals.
 He has represented his country in 25 FIFA World Cup qualification matches and played at both the 2006 FIFA World Cup and the 2014 FIFA World Cup as well as at the 2005, 2007 and 2011 CONCACAF Gold Cups.

-In May 2018 he was named in Costa Rica's 23 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018 he was named in Costa Rica's 23-man squad for the 2018 FIFA World Cup in Russia.
 By entering as a substitute in the first matchday defeat against Serbia, Bolaños became the only Costa Rican to play at three different FIFA World Cups, and overtook Michael Umaña as the Costa Rican with most matches played at the competition.